kubewarden/docs/docs/operator-manual/ui-extension/01-install.md

 For air-gapped installations, follow [these steps](#airgap-installation).
 :::

-Within the Extensions page, click on the "Enable" button and select the option to add the Rancher Extensions Repository, once enabled the "Kubewarden" extension item will appear automatically.
+Within the Extensions page, click on the "Enable" button and select the option to add the Rancher Extensions Repository.
+Once enabled the "Kubewarden" extension item will appear automatically.
 Click on this item to install the extension.
 Once installed, you will then be able to install Kubewarden into your desired Cluster.

 ### Install Kubewarden